geoy/geoy/README.md

 # Geoy

-The point of Geoy is for geo-location resolution and querying.
+Geoy is a geo-location resolution and querying HTTP service written in Go.

 ## Resolution

 We should be able to resolve the geo-location from these data points:

 1. IP Address
-2. Geo-coordinate
+2. Geo-point <lat,lng>
-3. String (of a city, neighbourhood)
+3. String (city, state, country)
-4. Polygon
+4. Geo-polygon

-The idea is that we can transform between any of those four. ie. Having an IP address we can return the city string and polygon.
-Having a geo-coordinate we can return the city name and neighbourhood (I guess we don't need to return the IP blocks).
+The idea is that we can transform between any of those four data types. ie. From an IP address we can return the city string and geo-polygon of the city.
+With a geo-coordinate point we can return the city string name and polygon of the city boundaries.

-## Querying
+## Querying (on roadmap?)

+**NOTE: Querying is currently on hold, perhaps Geoy will offer this in future versions, but first its used to normalize and transform between the different kinds of geo-location types.**

 Ability to store a geo-coordinate data point and then query it by finding it within a city, neighbourhood, from a specific point + radius, or a polygon.

-## API Examples
+## API

 ### Resolve